-There are now over 6 million people in the U.S. with Alzheimer’s disease.
+There are now over 6 million people in the U.S. with Alzheimer’s disease (AD).
 The World Alzheimer Report from 2018 estimates that 50 million people around the globe are dealing with dementia.
 The financial, intellectual, emotional and physical toll is enormous.
-That’s why it is so tragic that there are no successful Alzheimer’s drugs available or even on the horizon.
+That’s why it is so tragic that there are no really effective Alzheimer’s drugs on the market.

 A Lot of Dry Holes: